On the lighter side – Pronunciations that every Oregon buyer and seller should know

 Aloha, west of Portland, is a sought after community for buying and selling houses.
 It is not pronounced uh-low-hah, like you are in Hawaii.
 Since Aloha is a community in Oregon, it is pronounced uh-low-uh, with the accent on the second syllable.

-If you’re interested in buying or selling houses in Oregon towns that are small, you might want to look at Madras.
-Make sure you pronounce it Mad-russ with the accent don the first syllable.
-Madras is a small community north of Bend.
+If you’re interested in buying and selling houses in small Oregon towns, you might want to look at Madras.
+Make sure the pronunciation is Mad-russ with the accent on the first syllable.
+Madras is a small community about an hour north of Bend.

 Wallowa is a Nez Perce name in eastern Oregon.
 It is pronounced wal-ow (like the word ouch) -ah, with the accent on the second syllable.

-Don’t confuse Lebanon, Oregon, south of Salem, with the country in western Asia.
+Don’t confuse Lebanon, Oregon, south of Salem, with the country in Western Asia.
+Just because words are spelled the same does not mean the pronunciations are the same.
 In Oregon, it is pronounced leba-nin, not Leba-non.

 One word that bothers me is lava.
-As a kid in Bend, Oregon, lava was pronounced la (rhyming with at) – va.
-With the influx of people into Bend, it is now pronounced lah (rhyming with tot) – va.
+As a kid in Bend, Oregon, the common pronunciation was la (rhyming with at) – va (rhyming with duh).
+With the influx of people into Bend, it is now pronounced lah (rhyming with tot) – va (rhyming with duh).
 So, my old high school mascot is now pronounced Lahva Bears – not Lava Bears.
 Today Bend High cheerleaders shout, “Lahva Bears are big and bold,” rather than “Lava Bears are big and bold” – bummer.